-Our core and adjunct faculty are required to affirm a teaching position that is more extensive than what is required of our students.
-Although our faculty personally affirms this lengthier position, our approach to teaching theology allows them to teach students who come from over 40 denominations and a greater range of theological perspectives.
-Our highest priority is to ensure that our students can defend their theological perspectives biblically.
+All members of Western's faculty are required to affirm a Faculty Teaching Position, which articulates the shared theological convictions of our teaching faculty.
+This statement articulates more specificity than what is required of our students.
+Although our faculty personally affirm this lengthier position, our approach is to teach in a way that is warm and hospitable to students who come from over 40 denominations and a greater range of theological perspectives.
+Our highest priority is to ensure that our students learn to develop their theological perspectives biblically.